FrankMittelbach/fmitex/doc-v3/README.md

 incorporating work by Didier Verna (dox package) and integrating hypdoc by Heiko Oberdiek.

-This is work in progress so not really meant for usage right now-
+This is work in progress so not really meant for (production) usage right now as the interfaces may still change and the code further corrected/ streamlined.

+But I would appreciate any comments and tests to ensure that this can become a drop-in replacement for the current doc package.

 This package is set up to produce two PDF files: one including the user documentation for the package, and the second, with ‘`-code`’